eguneys/pro/README.md

 And you can print the starting position like this:

 `?- initial_fen(F), fen_board(F, T-B), print_board(B).` , `fen_board(F, T-B)` is a definition where F is a Fen string, T is whose turn it is `w` or `b` , B is the board, which we can print and use.
+Note that we seperated T-B as Turn and Board, there is a definition to print that as a pair like:
+`?- initial_fen(F), fen_board(F, T-B), print_tb(T-B).`, it will tell you whose turn it is as well as print the board.

 Or you can just give it any other fen by replacing the variables.